zulip/zulip-mobile/docs/howto/dev-server.md

 ## 5. Log in!

-Now fire up the app on your emulator or device, go to the "switch account" UI, and enter the URL of the dev server.
+Now [fire up the app](build-run.md) on your emulator or device, go to the "switch account" UI, and enter the URL of the dev server.

 This will be `http://ADDRESS:9991`, where `ADDRESS` is the address you identified in step 2.
 (Be sure to type the `http://`.)

 This should get you the login screen!
 Unless you're working on the login flow itself, tap "Log in with dev account"; then pick any user to log in as.

-## Alternate instructions: iOS device and a dev server

-This process needs improvement and has too many manual steps at the moment.

-First, run the ZulipMobile app on your iOS device.
-Follow the instructions [here](ios-tips.md#running-on-an-ios-device.

-Find the IP address of your machine using [the instructions above](#any--physical-or-emulated-device).

-Follow the instructions in Steps 3 and 4.

-Finally, connect to the dev server on your iOS device by entering address of the external host (you'll need to manually enter 'http://').